vinitshahdeo/ParkingLot/README.md

   - `Sorry, parking lot is empty` if parking lot is empty.

-  - `Slot number is not found` when slot number is absent.
+  - `Slot number <SLOT NUMBER> is not found` when slot number is absent.

+  - `Slot number <SLOT NUMBER> is already free` when slot number is not occupied.

 - `leaveCarByCarNumber (input)` : Makes the slot free for car of given registration number.